clasqm/yabasiclibs/clasquinator/README.md

     + or  *if getcmd$() = "zenity" ZNotifyDlg("this is a notification")*

 + **GetDirDlg$**(title$, text$, start$) - Select a directory to open.
-    + Displays the available directories but require user to type it in.
+    + Displays the available directories but requires user to type it in.
     + The value *title$* is the title on top of the widget
     + The value *start$* is the initial directory to start from.
 If blank or not supplied,this defaults to the current directory.
-    + Data entry is CASE-SENSITIVE, but you do not need to type the quote marks supplied for filenames with spaces
+    + Data entry is CASE-SENSITIVE, but you do not need to type the quote marks supplied for filenames with spaces.
     + Result is returned as a string value with quote marks and extra (leading or trailing) spaces stripped off.
     + ONLY available in *clasquinator*, but there are equivalents in *zenity* and *kdialog*.
+    + Currently only works in linux.
+I'll get to a windows version soon.
-    + *EXAMPLE*:
+    + *Example*:
 ```
 a$ = GetDirDlg$("Pick a folder", "Which directory would you like to see?","~")
 ```
 ![GetDirDlg](./imgs/GetDirDlg.png)

++ **GetFileDlg$**(title$, text$, start$) - Select a file to open.
+    + Displays the available files but requires user to type it in.
+    + The value *title$* is the title on top of the widget
+    + The value *start$* is the initial directory to start from.
+If blank or not supplied,this defaults to the current directory.
+    + Data entry is CASE-SENSITIVE, but you do not need to type the quote marks supplied for filenames with spaces.
+    + Result is returned as a string value with quote marks and extra (leading or trailing) spaces stripped off.
+    + ONLY available in *clasquinator*, but there are equivalents in *zenity* and *kdialog*.
+    + Currently only works in linux.
+I'll get to a windows version soon.

 + **InputDlg$**(text$, title$, ok$, cancel$) - Presents a one-line dialog into which the user can type a string answer.
     + The value *title$* is the title on top of the widget